First Folio Celebration

 Maynard Mack Lecture

 The Elizabethan Club administers an annual lecture, which brings to Yale every year a distinguished theatre practitioner to speak on a topic of his or her choice.
 The Lectureship honors the late Maynard Mack, Sterling Professor of English at Yale, chair of the Department, and eminent scholar and critic of Shakespeare and Pope.
-The Mack Lecture Committee has invited Lauren Yee ‘07 to speak on October 13, 2022.
+The Mack Lecture Committee has invited Robert Lopez and Kristen Anderson Lopez to be the next Mack Lecture speakers in a conversation with Dan Egan, scheduled for Friday, April 12, 2024.

 view past recipients